dahas/SimpleWebFTP/README.md

 ### Installation

 Download zip-file, create a folder and extract the content of the zip-file into it.
 Then enter in terminal:
 - $ cd Path/to/your_newly_created_folder
 - $ npm install
 - $ bower install

+### Launch

+Enter in terminal:
 - $ node server

-### Launch

 Enter localhost:9001 in your webbrowser.